sakthiinfotec/weblinks/tech-stack.md

 ##### Tooling:
 - npm, turborepo, webpack, babel, code-splitting
+- [CodeMirror](https://codemirror.net/) - CodeMirror is a code editor component for the web.
 - [terser](https://terser.org/)
     * JavaScript mangler and compressor toolkit for ES6+
     * Terser is an industry-standard minifier for JavaScript code.